 As we gain more height, a little ‘woah’ escapes my lips.
 Being parallel with the ground mid-air is not a sensation that I’m used to, and only the grip of my hands and shoes keeps me from falling off.
 I’m not acrophobic but today is different; I’m not in control and I don’t feel secure.
 The start of each drop brings an eye-popping rush of blood to my head.
 Each time, my hands grip the beams that bit tighter.

-Our driver is right about that lovely breeze that builds up and slows down periodically though.
-I wasn’t a strong kid, and on the industrial contraptions of our neighbourhood playground, I never built up enough height to feel a humid zephyr.
+Our driver is right about that lovely breeze that builds up and slows down periodically, though.
+I wasn’t a strong kid, so on the industrial contraptions of our neighbourhood playground, I never built up enough height or momentum to feel more than a humid zephyr.

-It’s not his village, but I can easily imagine that his 1990s, and my then-girlfriend’s 1990s, were filled with breezes and places that were a lot like this.
+Turbuneeme was not Tarmo’s village, but I can easily imagine that his 1990s, and my then-girlfriend’s 1990s, were filled with breezes and places that looked a lot like this.

 I’m not aware of what Dan’s doing next to me, but I notice when Tarmo stops driving the swing a few minutes later.
 Naturally, we lose energy and altitude.
 My hands relax a little, but the fear that my feet might slip persists.
 Then it dawns on me that getting off this machine is not as straightforward as putting my feet on the ground.
 I need to let it slow down on its own.
 We’re sharing in a rustic childhood experience very different from my own, however, and for that, I don’t mind staying on the kiik a little longer.

-Read on for the sequel to the swing experience.
+Read on for the sequel to my swing experience in Tartu.